wsheffel/Reactive-website-UI/README.md

 # Reactive-website-UI
-This is a personal project created to demonstrate my learning of UI Design.
+This is a personal project created to demonstrate my learnings of UI Design.
 1. Reactiveness of the website
 2. Validation of fields on client side using JQuery
 3. Navigation between pages using uri query params to transmit data